coap-security/liboscore/doc/guides/design.md

 behavior).

-Functions tolerant of NULL slices are not declared `OSCORE_NONNULL` (as that would allow the compiler to introduce undefiend behavior when a NULL *is* passswd in), but still expect other arguments not to be NULL.
+Functions tolerant of NULL slices are not declared `OSCORE_NONNULL` (as that would allow the compiler to introduce undefiend behavior when a NULL *is* passewd in), but still expect other arguments not to be NULL.

 @FIXME The addition of an `OSCORE_NONNULL_OPTIN` decorator that makes even those functions nonnull is being considered,